-17.1 If there is underspend on a project or the project does not go ahead, then (subject to any agreement in place between the EB and the contributor of the funds) the EB may consider one of the following in order to spend the LCF funds compliantly:
+17.1 If there is underspend on a project or the project does not go ahead, then (subject to any agreement in place between

 17.2 Other projects

 LCF money held may be spent on other approved projects providing they meet one of the objects under the Regulations.
 Before spending the funds it is advisable to obtain the permission of the LO or distributive EB who allocated the money originally.